 Organization: NCAA Football

 Sherman joins Pat Narduzzi's Pitt staff after serving the past two seasons as wide receivers coach at Purdue.
 Sherman is no stranger to the Atlantic Coast Conference having also coached receivers at Virginia Tech (2006-12) and Wake Forest (2001-05).

 At Virginia Tech, Sherman mentored the school’s two most prolific pass catchers in Jarrett Boykin and Danny Coale.
 The pair starred for the Hokies from 2008-11.

-Now a member of the Green Bay Packers, Boykin ranks first in Virginia Tech career annals with 184 receptions for 2,884 yards (15.7 avg.).
+Now a member of the Carolina Panthers, Boykin ranks first in Virginia Tech career annals with 184 receptions for 2,884 yards (15.7 avg.).
 Coale, a fifth-round draft choice of the Dallas Cowboys and eventual Pittsburgh Steelers practice squad member, ranks second with 165 catches for 2,658 yards (16.1 avg.).

 During Sherman’s seven-year tenure in Blacksburg, Virginia Tech went bowling each season (including four BCS bids), captured three ACC titles and compiled a 70-25 record (.737).